 Why is this project important?

-- Increased knowledge of violence against elderly women.
+- Increased knowledge of violence against older women.

-- Stakeholders in the field of violence against elderly women will gain specialised knowledge and improve their competencies when it comes to treating victims and perpetrators of this violence.
+- Stakeholders in the field of violence against older women will gain specialised knowledge and improve their competencies when it comes to treating victims and perpetrators of this violence.

 - Policy makers (local and national level) will gain access to information regarding the gendered aspect of elder abuse.

-- Elderly female victims of domestic violence, care givers, perpetrators and possible perpetrators will become aware of services and will be encouraged to report cases to receive the necessary support.
+- Older female victims of domestic violence, care givers, perpetrators and possible perpetrators will become aware of services and will be encouraged to report cases to receive the necessary support.